alvaromfcunha/local-agent/README.md

 # Local Agent

-A local document-based context Question and Anwser multi-agent manager powered by Ollama running llama3.1 on Nvidia CUDA.
+A local document-based context Question and Answer multi-agent manager powered by Ollama running llama3.1 on Nvidia CUDA.

 ## Requirements: